Connectivity structure and dynamics of nonlinear recurrent neural networks: Conclusion

-\textbf{Conclusion.} The random-mode model and associated analytical techniques provide tools for exploring the relationship between connectivity and collective dynamics.
-Our parameterization of connectivity is a middle ground between intensive-rank models and i.i.d.\ random networks.
+The random-mode model and associated analytical techniques provide tools for exploring the relationship between connectivity and collective dynamics.
+Our parametrization of connectivity is a middle ground between intensive-rank models and i.i.d.\ random networks.
 Building on this framework stands to further bridge neuronal connectivity, activity, and function.